 I do not think I could even pick a favorite tomato sauce, at least until now.
 I recently read about a sauce using both canned tomatoes and fresh chopped cherry tomatoes, and since I can always buy ripe cherry tomatoes, I decided to give it a try.
 When fresh, sun-ripened tomatoes are available, especially from our garden, I rarely touch canned tomatoes, but I was intrigued by the idea of using both together.

 I knew this sauce would taste good, but I was surprised just how good it tasted.
-Such a small change creates great results as the sweetness and vibrancy of the fresh tomatoes brings the sauce to life, while the canned tomatoes add a complexity to the sauce.
-Since most of us can buy decent cherry tomatoes year round, this is certainly a sauce I’ll be often making.
-I chose to use paccheri, a thick tube type of pasta shape that works well with chunky sauce although you could use just about any pasta shape with this sauce.
-For best results, do use good quality canned San Marzano tomatoes, and fresh basil.
+Such a small change creates excellent results as the fresh tomato sweetness and vibrancy bring the sauce to life, while the canned tomatoes add complexity to the sauce.
+Since most of us can buy decent cherry tomatoes year-round, this is undoubtedly a sauce I’ll often be making.
+I chose to use paccheri, a thick tube type of pasta shape that works well with chunky sauce, although you could use just about any pasta shape with this sauce.
+For best results, do use good quality canned San Marzano tomatoes and fresh basil.

 - 4 Tablespoons Olive Oil

 - 1/2 Cup Finely Chopped Onion

 - 2 (14 Ounce) Cans Chopped San Marzano Tomatoes